senacor/elasticsearch-evolution/README.md

 -   **lineSeparator** (default=`\n`): Line separator, used only temporarily between reading raw migration file line-by-line and parsing it later.
 Only needed for backward compatibility/checksum stability!
 Should be one of `\n`, `\r` or `\r\n`.
 -   **outOfOrder** (default=`false`): Allows migrations to be run "out of order".
 If you already have versions 1.0 and 3.0 applied, and now version 2.0 is found, it will be applied too instead of being rejected.
 - **trimTrailingNewlineInMigrations** (default=`false`): Whether to remove a trailing newline in migration scripts.
 Only needed for backward compatibility/checksum stability!
+- **javaMigrations** (default=`[]`): These are not Java-based migrations discovered through classpath scanning and instantiated by Elasticsearch-Evolution.
+Instead, these are manually added instances of `JavaMigration` This is particularly useful when working with a dependency injection container, where you may want the DI container to instantiate the class and wire up its dependencies for you.
+- **javaMigrationClassProvider** (default=`null`): A custom ClassProvider to be used to look up `JavaMigration` classes.
+If not set, the default strategy will be used which is described in the Java Migrations section.

 ### 5.1 Spring Boot